First: do not panic, and do not pay immediately

 Your step-by-step action plan

-7. 7If the debt is valid and you owe it, negotiate a reduced lump-sum settlement (collectors often accept 25-50 cents on the dollar)
+- 7If the debt is valid and you owe it, ask whether the collector can settle for a reduced lump sum

 Disclaimer: This guide provides general information about medical debt and consumer rights.
 It is not legal or financial advice.
 Laws vary by state.
 For personal advice, talk to a licensed attorney or financial counselor.